 Director of the Robotics Camp, Avelino Morais, has a Bachelor of Arts, Specializing in Early Childhood and Elementary Education.
 He was awarded a three year grant from the Network of Innovative Schools Program of Canada in 2003.
 With this grant, he was able to purchase the equipment necessay to start a robotics and technology program at his school.
 At present, Mr. Morais teaches an intensive science and technology program at the senior elementary level.

-Edgar Jose Becerra Granados
+Aurora Becerra Granados

 Counselor Jamie Savelson is currently studying Mechanical Engineering at Dawson College.
 He is looking forward to becoming a University student in the field of mechatronics.
 Jamie is part of the Dawson robotics team and he has seven years of experience with building and programming various types of robots, including LEGO Mindstorms.